threefoldfoundation/www_docs_threefold_io/docs_website/docs/how_it_works.md

 > Join the grid and build with us!
 There are many ways to contribute and interact on the grid.
 > More information will be shared at the launch of ThreeFold V4 on **12.12.24**.

+## The Process

+- Farmers deploy nodes to the ThreeFold Grid providing data, network and cloud resources
+- Resources are verified via the **Proof-of-Capacity** minting protocol and made available for workload deployments
+- Users can rent data, network and cloud resources directly through the network via the **Proof-of-Utilization** payment protocol

 ## Unique Value Propositions